 Major players such as Twitter and Microsoft are likely to transition to a permanent home-working ideology post-pandemic, having realised multiple benefits and cost-savings.
 These players will likely re-attribute those savings into furthering their cloud-first strategies whilst increasing employee satisfaction and efficiency.

-Cloud adoption isn’t the only phenomenon that’s seen vast acceleration during these unprecedented times.
+Cloud adoption and cloud optimization aren't the only phenomena that have seen vast acceleration during these unprecedented times.
 Sports organisations such as Formula One have continued to innovate and prosper with the help of AWS, with their new F1 Insights platform being ready for the new season (which is thankfully taking place).
-The fact that Formula One have been able to complete development on this F1 Insights data analytics platform, whilst AWS has experienced an exponential increase in demand, demonstrates the power and progression that Cloud computing offers, regardless of the global plight.
+The fact that Formula One have been able to complete development on this F1 Insights data analytics platform, whilst AWS has experienced an exponential increase in demand, demonstrates the power and progression that Cloud computing offers, regardless of the global cloud plight.

 There’s never been a requirement like there is today for businesses to scale-up their capacity, in such a short timeframe.
 The world has witnessed that cloud is not only capable of handling this sudden colossal spike in computing needs, but also that it’s become vital, and reliance on cloud should not be underestimated.

 It isn’t a pretty picture—but knowing what you know today, imagine a world without cloud computing, and then visualise how businesses all around the world during this pandemic would have coped with challenges such as ensuring employees can safely work from home or dispatching products.
 It’s unimaginable and simply not possible in my view, which is why convincing the world of the merits of cloud computing has now been given a meteoric boost.